 Therefore, a set of rules have been laid out which apply when wild camping in Scotland.
 However, these rules should also be followed when camping in England and Wales after having gained permission from the landowner.

 - Campers must follow the Scottish Outdoor Access Code which covers three main areas.
 These areas include sharing the outdoor space with other people, being respectful of the interests of other people and taking responsibility for your own actions in regards to caring for the natural environment.

 - When wild camping, you should leave the location precisely as you found it, with no indication of your stay.
 This applies to all areas but is particularly important if you are in a national park or a protected area.
 This rule covers the removal of any litter of rubbish you may have accumulated as well as being respectful to any wildlife you may encounter; leaving it to continue its existence without disruption.

 - No fires should be lit, regardless of the location or if it appears that previous fires have been ignited.
 This is a safety hazard and could damage the landscape.
-However, campers are permitted to use camping stoves and BBQs, provided they do so carefully.
+However, campers are permitted to use camping stoves and camping fire pit, provided they do so carefully.

 - There are no toilet facilities in the wild so when you must go, you will need to do so in nature.
 However, this should not be in any body of water nor should it be anywhere that people may come across it.
 Any solid remains should be buried with a shovel.
 Read our Camping Toilet guide, for some great suggestions

 - Make an attempt to blend in with your surroundings and keep the landscape as beautiful as possible.
 Other people will also be out enjoying the beach and do not want to stumble upon an eyesore.
 For this reason, be sure to avoid excessively large campsites or those that take over the landscape.

 What Am I Risking If I Do Not Comply?

 There are very few people who would actually want to get into trouble with the law so when you are considering wild camping, you should make sure that you comply with the laws and regulations that are in place.